Frankenstein (1931 film): Frankenstein's assistant

 Although Frankenstein's hunchbacked assistant is often referred to as "Igor" in descriptions of the films, he is not so called in the earliest films.
-In both Frankenstein and Bride of Frankenstein, Frankenstein has an assistant, who is played both times by Dwight Frye, who is disabled.
+In both Frankenstein and Bride of Frankenstein, Frankenstein has disabled assistants, played both times by Dwight Frye.
 In the original 1931 film the character is named "Fritz"; he is hunchbacked and walks with the aid of a small cane.
 Fritz did not originate from the Frankenstein novel, and instead originated from the earliest recorded play adaptation, Presumption; or, the Fate of Frankenstein, where he was played by Robert Keeley.